mjberg/reading-and-writing/_pages/02_readings.md

   * Drive: The Surprising Truth About What Motivates Us by Daniel H. Pink
    * Growth Mindset by Carol Dweck
+   * The Biggest Bet: How I Learned to Pay Attention, master Myself, and Win by Maria Konnikova

    **Sales/Revenue**